s1lence-aut/hll-top-killer-of-the-day/readme.md

 ## Features

-- Fetches detailed player data from a specified API.
+- Fetches detailed player data from HLL CRCON API.
 - Summarizes the top 20 players based on their kill counts.
 - Sends updates to a designated Discord channel.
 - Automatically updates discord every 15 seconds.
+- NOTE: currently only for v9 available

 ## Setup